HughesSeanKyle/bookworks-react-vite-migration/features.md

 4. Forgot Password (Page) Completed 01/02
 5. Forgot Password Confirm (page) Completed 09/02
 - 02/02 - 02/08 => Email Service
+6. Rensend verification email component
+6.1 Will have two inputs
+- 6.1.1 An input for email
+- 6.1.2 An input for the code
+- 6.1.3 Check if the users email has been verified.
+If true, then create warning/attention (Orange) dialog box advising email has already been verified and user can log in.

 ### Feature 2 - Form validation (Continue here 02/02)
 1. Validation sign up Completed 02/02